mechanicker/mechanicker.github.io/resume.md

 #### Scale out NAS storage
-A key contributor to the architecture of distributed scale-out NAS storage Infinite Volume.
+Key contributor to the architecture of distributed scale-out NAS storage Infinite Volume.
 Designed and implemented various aspects of object storage conforming to CDMI specs.

 - Implemented file system metadata search using embedded BerkeleyDB along with a multithreaded query execution engine with recursive parallelism based on the Intel TBB library
 - Implemented core aspects of distributed file system consistency checker with a stateful file system crawler